siddhartha-s/ipd/hw/fp/README.md

 For the C++ choice, no two students may choose the same data structures.
 Post your choices in Piazza; first come, first served.

+## Final Project Presentations

+### C++ Option

+Prepare PDF slideshows (like with Keynote or PowerPoint) to present your data structures.
+The outline for each is as follows:

+1. Purpose—What is the data structure for, and how does it compare to similar data structures?
+Why would we choose this data structure over one of the alternatives?
+This should be explained at a high level.
+   (For example, if your data structure were a binary heap, you would explain that it implements the priority queue ADT compactly and efficiently. with log-time insertion and removal.)

+2. Concept—Explain conceptually how the data structure works, probably with pictures; what are the invariants?
+(For example, if your data structure were a binary heap, you would show how the heap is represented as a complete tree flattened into an array, and you would explain the heap property that parents are no greater than children.
+   Then describe how bubbling up and percolating down restore the invariant.)

+3. API—How is the data structure used?
+Show the list of interface functions and their purposes, and give an example of client code that uses it.

+4. Implementation—Show us 2–3 interesting parts of the implementation.
+   One part should be the private member variables, where you explain how your concrete representation in C++ corresponds to the abstract description from part 2.
+We probably don’t want to see more than three slides of code.
+(For example, for a binary heap you would show the private members, and then maybe the percolate-down procedure.)

+5. Questions from the audience.
+Be prepared to show and explain any of your code.

+We may not get through both of your data structures.
+When it’s your turn, we will decide which data structure you should present first.
+If you don’t finish presenting the second data structure, that’s okay—we’ll still grade your slides and code.

+### ISL Game Option

+Prepare a PDF slideshow (like with Keynote or PowerPoint) to present your game.
+The outline is as follows:

+1. Describe the concept behind your game and the rules.
+Show us some key screenshots.
+List features/rules.

+2. Demo the game by running it in DrRacket.
+(I will have it ready to run on my computer.)
+Try to demonstrate as many features as possible.
+   [This part obviously won’t be in your slides.]

+3. Explain the data definition for your world.
+How does it correspond to the game as the player sees it?

+4. Show us 1–2 interesting parts of the code.

+5. Questions from the audience.
+Be prepared to show and explain any of your code.